District coordination officer: Local government reforms (2001) and establishment of the office of district coordination officer

 Post devolution, local government ordinance PLGO 2001.

 The divisional governments were abolished by President Pervez Musharraf in 2001 and hence the post of divisional commissioner (grade BS20/BS21) were brought to an end.

-In 9 divisions of Punjab Province the posts of 9 commissioners were abolished till 2008.
-The deputy commissioners of the districts were designated as DCOs, i.e district coordination officers, and the post of DCO was upgraded to grade BS21 in the city district governments and to grade BS20 in all other districts from 14th Aug 2001.
+In divisions of all provinces of Pakistan the posts of commissioners were abolished till 2008.
+The deputy commissioners of the districts were designated as DCOs, i.e. district coordination officers, and the post of DCO was upgraded to grade BS21 in the city district governments and to grade BS20 in all other districts from 14th Aug 2001.

 Formation of city district governments, district governments

 Much of the powers and functions of provincial and divisional governments were shifted and devolved to the newly formed district and city district governments.
 Out of total 36 districts of Punjab Province, only five metropolis were given the status of city districts.
 Initially, the existing Commissioners were posted as DCO in the city districts.
 In Sindh province, five districts of Karachi division were abolished and a single city district government Karachi was formed.
 Divisional Commissioner Karachi was appointed as first DCO Karachi.
 Each district was empowered to make own policies and developmental budgets via newly formed District Assemblies.

 District governments were formed in total 150 districts of Pakistan, out of which only eight were city district governments (CDG);